 Instead, the $10 He-Man figurines I have sitting on my desk makes me always smile when I sit down and write a post.
 The He-Man figures reminds me of all the fun times I had in childhood, my loving mother, and the fact that I no longer have to long for it anymore.
 The $100 pair of black Air Jordan 4’s makes me chuckle because it’s finally the right size and I no longer look like I have clown shoes on!

 So before you go out and spend your money on expensive stuff you don’t need, think back to your childhood and remember all the things you wanted but couldn’t afford.
 They are so cheap now, and you can find them all on-line.
 Also think back to those study abroad trips or those crazy vacations with friends.
 Pull out the pictures and stick them on your fridge or put them in frames on your desk and marvel.

 You really don’t need much money to be happy!
 After food, clothing, shelter, family, and friends, your happiness will be the same whether you make $20 a day or $2,000 a day.
 Happiness is a state of mind.
+I love writing in front of my fireplace in Squaw Valley, Lake Tahoe while I look outside at the snow fall.
 You can choose to be happy or sad.
 Why not make it a good one?

 Readers, what are some simple things that make you happy?
 Did you have much money at the time?
 How much money do you think you need yourself to be happy?
 What are some of the childhood things that bring you happiness now?
 What makes you happy?